In the seasons of 1956 and 1957, as part of negotiations for a new Ebbets Field, Walter O'Malley scheduled

 four seasons at the Los Angeles Coliseum.
 This stadium was constructed in 1923, and hosted the 1932 and

-as 101,000 but today it holds 95,000.
-The dimensions of the Coliseum were not well suited for baseball- a giant net in left field failed to
+been as high as 101,000 but today it holds 95,000.
+The dimensions of the Coliseum were not well suited for

-prevent a wild imbalance in home run numbers between left and right.
+baseball- even a giant net in left field failed to prevent a wild imbalance in home run numbers between

-LA Coliseum in baseball configuration
+LA Coliseum in baseball configuration, circa 1958 and 2008

 The Los Angeles Coliseum has hosted the Rams and Raiders of the NFL, the Dons of the AAFC,

-the Xtreme of the XFL, and UCLA in college
+the Xtreme of the XFL, and UCLA in college football.
+Today the Coliseum is home to the University of

-has been ever since 1923.
+Southern California football team, as it has been ever since 1923.

 Dodger Stadium